 The Betty Roland Prize ($30,000) is offered for the screenplay of a feature-length fiction film, for the script of a documentary film, for the script of a play or documentary for radio, or for the script of a television program (whether fiction or non-fiction).
-A script will be eligible for consideration if a film or radio or television program has been first publicly screened or broadcast between 1 October 2017 and 30 September 2018.
-Scripts written by more than four authors are not eligible for the Scriptwriting Award.
+A script will be eligible for consideration if a film or radio or television program has been first publicly screened or broadcast during the eligibility period.
+Scripts written by more than four authors are not eligible.
 Only one episode, per writer, per series can be considered.
 Only the writer’s original work will be considered for an award.

 In the case of a feature-length film, the final shooting script should be submitted; in other cases, shooting and production scripts, which may differ from the original script, may be submitted only if accompanied by the original script.

 Assessment will be made entirely on the literary merit of the written text, and not on the merits of the resulting film, radio or television program.

 Craig Batty is Professor and Dean of Research (Creative) at the University of South Australia.
 He is the author, co-author and editor of 15 books on screenwriting and screen production, including Script Development: Critical Approaches, Creative Practices, International Perspectives (2020), Writing for the Screen: Creative and Critical Approaches (2nd ed.)
 (2019) and Screen Production Research: Creative Practice as a Mode of Enquiry (2018).